falkr/ttm4115/pages/prep-interactions.md

 **Ordering Rule 1:** Because our universe seems to act causally, **a message must be sent before it can be received**.
-For a message A, the only sequence of events that it possible is $\langle !A, ?A \rangle$.
+For a message A, the only sequence of events that is possible is $\langle !A, ?A \rangle$.

 **Ordering Rule 2:** A second ordering rule is that of lifelines:
 **Events along the *same* lifeline are in a total order.** Below, this